Thermal assisted transport of biexcitons in monolayer WSe2

-At high excitation, the biexciton energy peak position shows a local maximum red-shift.
-Similar trends are also observed for the trion in $MoSe_2$ in Ref \cite{park_imaging_2021}.
-In other words, the red-shift is observed where the biexciton density is close to the largest (halo ring).
-These observations suggest that the temperature gradient is linked to the temperature of the biexcitonic gas.
-This temperature gradient induces thermal transport away from the central region.
-Thermalization occurs gradually, warming up the lattice.
-The maximum lattice temperature being reached between $0$ and $0.6 \mu m$ from the center of the halo depending on the excitation power.
-To further confirm the important role of the hot biexciton gas on the transport, a classical model of the phenomenon is provided in the supplementary information ; this model considers a biexciton temperature profile vanishing in 30 picoseconds and inducing a lateral current thanks to a Seebeck effect.
-The qualitative agreement between experiments and this model confirms our interpretation.
+On the other hand, a red-shift is observed indicating that thermalization occurs gradually, warming up the lattice.

+The red-shift observed away from the excitation spot can be attributed to the interplay between heating induced by exciton thermalization and transport.
+The red-shift is expected to roughly scale with the product $n_{XX} .
+T_{XX}$, which is consistent with the behavior shown in the inset of Fig. \ref{fig:4}(b): a monotonic variation, with a slight flattening near the center.
+Note that similar trends are also observed for the trion in $MoSe_2$ in Ref \cite{park_imaging_2021}.

+Finally, to emphasize the key role of the hot biexciton gas in the transport, a classical model of the phenomenon is presented in the Supplementary Information.
+This model considers a biexciton temperature profile vanishing with a characteristic time $\tau_D$.
+The lateral current depends on the concentration gradient (i.e. pure diffusion) as well as the temperature gradient via the Seebeck coefficient $S$ :

+With $\mu$ the chemical potential, $\sigma=nq\mu_{ex}$ the conductivity which depends on the mobility $\mu_{ex}$, the elementary charge $q$ and $D=kT\mu_{ex}$ the diffusion constant in $eV/cm^2$.
+The modeling is performed by solving the classical diffusion (continuity) equation \ref{eqdiff}, using the expression for the current given in Eq. \ref{current}.

+We employ standard parameter values, $S=300~\mu V/K$, $\mu_{ex}=800~cm^2/(V.s)$, $\tau_D=30ps$ and $R_n=-n/\tau$ with $\tau=100ps$\cite{park_imaging_2021,zipfel_electron_2022}.
+With these parameters, an initial temperature of $T_0=500~K$ provides good agreement with the experimental data (see Supplementary Material).
+We further note that the halo formation occurs only for $T_{0}>150K$ and it vanishes below this threshold.
+This supports the interpretation that a hot biexciton gas transport is driven by the coexistence of a heat and diffusion currents, thereby leading to the emergence of the halo.